opentoonz/opentoonz_docs/source/applying_special_fx.rst

 The amount of distortion is controlled by the Intensity value; the  of the distortion, by the Size of the displacement map grid; the sharpen option allows you to decrease the blur on the final result.

-.. note:: The center and the period can be also set by using a point and a circle gadget with a handle in the viewer (see  :ref:`Using FX Gadgets <using_fx_gadgets>`  ); the center can be set in the FX Settings preview as well.
+.. note:: The center and the period can be also set by using a point and a circle gadget with a handle in the Viewer (see  :ref:`Using FX Gadgets <using_fx_gadgets>`  ); the center can be set in the FX Settings preview as well.

 .. _warp: